Skip to main content

 The symposium prompts us to pause and listen to the stories of Black men across time, age, class, region, and sexuality.
 Given the historical marginalization of Black males and the evident atrocities over the past decade with the violent deaths of Black men and boys, there is an urgency to lean into the humanity of Black men and imagine a future where they (we) can thrive in all realms of life.

 To that end, we invite academic researchers, educators, activists, community organizers, and independent researchers who focus on the study and well-being of Black men to submit a 200 to 300 word abstract by November 30, 2021 [Deadline extended from November 15 to November 30].
 The symposium is multi-disciplinary and open to all who would like to apply.
 We welcome a range of topics in the fields of education, law, history, psychology, and medicine related to Black males of all identities.
 We also invite community organizers and activists to submit proposals in areas such as cultural production (art, poetry, music), wellness, and spirituality.
-We use the term “men” broadly and invite presentations that highlight the work of people of all genders, as well as trans, non-binary, and gender non-conforming individuals.
+We use the term “men” broadly and invite presentations that highlight the work of all people.

 The symposium has three main outcomes on the tracks of past, present, and future: